Does Alabama State University have a good student to faculty ratio?

 |Without Faculty Status||9||9||0||100.0%|

 Below Average Use of Part-Timers

-Alabama State University makes above average use of full-time teachers, with 63.0% of instructors teaching full time.
+Alabama State University has more full-time teachers than the average school, with 62.0% of instructors teaching full time.